 This topic describes how to create a multi-zone sharded cluster instance.
-ApsaraDB for MongoDB provides a zone-disaster recovery solution to ensure the reliability and availability of your sharded cluster instance.
-This solution deploys the components of a sharded cluster instance across three different zones within the same region.
-These components exchange data with each other over an internal network.
+ApsaraDB for MongoDB provides a zone-disaster recovery solution to ensure the high reliability and availability of your sharded cluster instance.
+The solution deploys the nodes of a sharded cluster instance across three zones in the same region.
+These nodes exchange data with each other over an internal network.
 If one of the zones becomes unavailable due to force majeure factors such as a power or network failure, the high availability (HA) system automatically switches services over to another zone.

-- Your ApsaraDB for MongoDB instance and ECS instance are deployed in the same region, and preferably belong to the same zone.
-This reduces network latency.
+- Your ApsaraDB for MongoDB instance and ECS instance are deployed in the same region.

 - VPC is recommended because VPC provides higher security.